-We are now ready to "decompose" the dash line of figure (5) into constituent components as presented in figure (6), where the numbers of successful M&A transactions are classified into directions of realization.
-It is noticeable that before the substantial drop in all directions in 2009, the M&A market in Vietnam had appeared to be "steady as she goes," since 2004.
+We are now ready to 'decompose' the dash line of Figure-5 into constituent components as presented in Figure-6 where the numbers of successful M&A transactions are classified into directions of realization.
+It is noticeable that before the substantial drop in all directions in 2009, the M&A market in Vietnam had appeared to be 'steady as she goes', since 2004.

-The steepest curve also belongs to the most active category of transaction, that is foreign firms acquire the local firms.
-And the correlation coefficient of annual data series for type A transaction and the total number of successful attempts is +93.0%, just a marginally lower than the correlation statistic reported for figure (5) above.
-Although there did appear timing for many more transactions of the other M&A types to have take place, they exhibit almost non-trended fluctuations.
+The steepest curve also belongs to the most active category of transaction, that is foreign firms acquiring the local firms.
+And the correlation co-efficient of annual data series for type 'A' transaction and the total number of successful attempts is +93.0 per cent, just a marginally lower than the correlation statistic reported in Figure-5.
+Although there did appear timing for many more transactions of the other M&A types to have taken place, they exhibit almost non-trended fluctuations.